AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    This will create a directory called amrex/ on your machine.

-   You will want to periodically update  by typing
+   You will want to periodically update AMReX by typing

    ::